Choosing the Best Bike for Your Lifestyle

 Choosing a bike can be a daunting experience.
-Bikes vary significantly by price and have become very specialized to their use.
+Bikes vary significantly by price and have become very specialized.
 Here’s how to choose the best bike for your lifestyle.
-It is a simple two step process.
-Establish a budget based on how frequent you ride or intend to ride, then choose a bike style based on where or what type of biking you intend to do.
+It is a simple two step process - establish a budget based on how frequently you ride or intend to ride, then choose a bike style based on where or what type of biking you intend to do.

 Up-market Bikes ($750+)

 As a frequent rider, you’ll need a bike that is durable and holds up to years of use.
 Spending a lot of time on the saddle also means you’ll appreciate high-quality lightweight components and the feel of your bike.
 Typically, the more you spend the more these factors are delivered.

 However, the law of diminishing returns applies here.
 At a certain point every additional $100 or $200 you spend begins to create less value.
 For example, there is a significant difference between a $500 and $1,000 bike but much less of a difference between a $1,000 and $2,000 bike.
 Bikes in this range often come with high-end components that are designed around weight savings and performance.
 Crisp shifting, stopping power, durability and overall performance is what this segment delivers to die-hard riders.